How to make an HTML dropdown select with a searchbox

 Initializing Select2 in your form dropdown select

-Add the line of code below with the select input filed Id inside the jquery on ready function.
+After loading the Select2 JS and CSS files, the next step is to initialize it into your <select> element.
+Add the line of code below with the select element ID value inside the jQuery on ready function.

 $("#idselector").select2();